 The good news is that your website can be improved upon without a complete overhaul or having to pay a professional to do it for you.
 Sometimes a little website retooling is all that’s needed, as long as you know exactly where the problems lie and what needs to be fixed.
 Outlined below are the top 5 elements for designing a successful website.

 1) Simple & Clear Layout

-The acronym, K.I.S.S.(Keep It Simple Silly), broadly applies to most things, and web design is no exception.
-You want your website design to be flat and clear, with minimal fancy or flashy images.
-Too many large graphical elements will only slow down the speed of your website.
+As the acronym, K.I.S.S.(Keep It Simple Silly), broadly applies to most things, web designs are also no exception.
+You want your website designs to be flat and clear, with very little fancy or flashy images.
+Too many large and flashy graphics will only slow down the speed of your website.

 2) Mobile Friendly

 Numbers don’t lie.
 And the numbers show that mobile optimization is a must-have for your website.

 – 31% of traffic that comes from the top 10 websites all come from mobile devices

 – 80% of internet users browse websites from a smartphone